JasonHHouse/gaps/README.md

     https://192.168.1.10:32400/web/index.html

-So, in the first case the host is localhost and the port 32400.
+So, in the first case, the host is localhost and the port 32400.
 In the second case, the host is 127.0.0.1 with the same port.

 Lastly, you'll need to get your personal Plex Token.
 If you do not know already it's easy to find.
 Plex has a great write up [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) about how to find your token.